isomerpages/moe-springfieldsec/_our-experience/Sec 1 Posting 2023/Welcome to Springfield.md

 <u>Co-Curricular Activities (CCA) Immersion Activities </u>

 CCA play an integral role in the holistic growth and character development of each student.
 It also serves as a platform for skills acquisition and nurturing of talents.
 Through CCA, students will contribute actively to the school in key aspects of student leadership, school representation and community-based service-learning activities.
-The CCA immersion activities will serve to provide an overview of the CCA programme in Springfield and enable the students to be self-directed, interest driven and informed with regard to their CCA selection & participation.
+The CCA immersion activities will serve to provide an overview of the CCA programme in Springfield and enable the students to be self-directed, interest driven and informed with regard to their CCA selection &amp; participation.

-<u>SIR & CCA Immersion Schedule (3rd to 6th January 2023)</u>
+<u>SIR &amp; CCA Immersion Schedule (3rd to 6th January 2023)</u>

 ![](/images/MTP4.png)

-H)  Enrol Your Child For Annual School-based Health & Dental Services
+H)  Enrol Your Child For Annual School-based Health &amp; Dental Services

 a.
 The Health Promotion Board (HPB)’s School Health and Dental Services will be conducting its annual health screening, immunization, and dental services for your child.
 These services ensure the protection of your child’s health and early detection of health issues.
 We appreciate your partnership with HPB to give our children a healthier start in life.